vbalab/ysda/semester_01/cpp/notes.md

 ---

-When adding elements to a std::vector that exceeds its current capacity, the vector **reallocates** memory to accommodate more elements.
-This reallocation **invalidates any pointers**, references, or iterators to the elements, as the underlying memory location changes.
-Consequently, dereferencing those pointers after reallocation leads to undefined behavior.
+`size_t` is a platform-dependent (32 or 64), unsigned type used for representing sizes and counts.

 ---

-`std::size_t` is a platform-dependent (32 or 64), unsigned type used for representing sizes and counts.

----

-Choose `std::array` over `std::vector` for:

-- Compile-time fixed size.
-- Better speed and lower overhead for small arrays.
-- Contiguous memory layout.

----

-For small primitives using direct copying like `std::size_t` is better than `const std::size_t&` (which goes with Additional Indirection, Potential Cache Misses, Aliasing).
+For small primitives using direct copying like `size_t` is better than `const size_t&` which goes with:

+- Additional Indirection
+- Potential Cache Misses
+- Aliasing

 ---